jafarlihi/addressbook/README.md

 /api/contact-list/{id}/contact GET -> List contacts of contact-list /api/contact-list/{id}/contact POST -> Add contact to contact-list /api/contact-list/{id}/contact DELETE -> Delete a contact from contact-list

+When creating a contact-list you should pass in a JSON payload with field "name".
+When searching for contact-lists by name you should pass in a JSON payload with field "term" (referring to search term).
+When adding or deleting a contact to/from contact-list you should pass in a JSON payload with field "id" (referring to contact ID).